IISD-ELA/core-data-repos/README.md

 ```

 ## Getting Started
+Access the rendered data catalog web page here: [**IISD-ELA Core Data on Repositories**](https://iisd-ela.github.io/core-data-repos/)

+The remaining notes are for only internal staff (for editing things behind-the-scenes).
+But you are welcome to take a look around if you're curious!

 To edit the table material (e.g. add a new repo package or URL), edit the CSV file (for location, see folder structure above)
 - For hyperlinks, follow this format: label|url
 - The text in each cell should always be in quotes, to ensure proper formatting in this context (not just when there are commas in a cell)